h4yfans/the-articles-i-read/README.md

 5. [Concurrency in Go [B]](https://learning.oreilly.com/library/view/concurrency-in-go/9781491941294/)
 6. [Generators in Go [A]](https://blog.haardiek.org/generators-in-go)
 7. [Generics Part 01: Basic Syntax [A]](https://www.ardanlabs.com/blog/2020/07/generics-01-basic-syntax.html)
+8. [How to Parse JSON That Varies Between an Array or a Single Item With Go [A]](https://www.calhoun.io/how-to-parse-json-that-varies-between-an-array-or-a-single-item-with-go/)

 ## Python and Django
 1. [Stop Using datetime.now!
 [A]](https://hakibenita.com/python-dependency-injection)